What Is a Transfer of Equity? Process & Explanation

 ‘Equity’ refers to the value of your property that you actually own.

-If you have a mortgage, the value of your equity is the difference between the current value of your property and the amount you still owe on that mortgage.
+But if you have a mortgage, the value of your equity is the difference between the current value of your property and the amount you still owe on that mortgage.
+The computation for that would be as follows:

 Property value – outstanding mortgage = equity.